nvrmndmnm/godiamond/README.md

-    add <address> <selectors>      Add a new facet with specified function selectors replace <address> <selectors>  Replace selectors of an existing facet remove <selectors>             Remove selectors from the diamond help                           Show help
+    add <address> <selectors>      Add a new facet with specified function selectors replace <address> <selectors>  Replace selectors of an existing facet remove <selectors>             Remove selectors from the diamond help                           Show help message
-    exit                           Exit the cut mode
+    exit                           Exit the interactive mode

 Arguments:
-    --address     string    Ethereum address of the facet --selectors   string    Comma-separated list of 4-byte function selectors
+    --address                      Ethereum address of a facet
+    --selectors                    Comma-separated function selectors
 ```
 **Loupe**
 ```
 Commands:
-    facets                        Show all facets and their selectors addresses                     Show all facet addresses used by a diamond facet-selectors <address>     Show all function selectors provided by a facet facet-address <selector>      Show the facet that supports the given selector help                          Show help
+    facets                     Show all facets and their selectors addresses                  Show all facet addresses used by a diamond facet-selectors <address>  Show all function selectors provided by a facet facet-address <selector>   Show the facet that supports the given selector supports-interface <id>    Show if the contract implements an interface help                       Show help message
-    exit                          Exit the loupe mode
+    exit                       Exit the interactive mode

 Arguments:
-    --address           string    Ethereum address of the facet --selector          string    4-byte function selector representation
+    --address                  Ethereum address of a facet
+    --selector                 Function selector
+    --id                       Interface identifier
 ```

 ## Examples